Transfer Windows 10 System Files to New HDD or SSD

 The best method for transferring OS to new hard drive is using EaseUS Partition Master.
 Follow the below steps to do a secure data moving.

-Transfer Windows 10 system files to new HDD or SSD
+Transfer Windows 10 System Files to a New HDD or SSD

-First, we want to introduce you a Windows 10 migration tool that you need to use, EaseUS partition software.
+First, we want to introduce you a Windows 10 migration tool that you need to use reliable partition software - EaseUS Partition Master for help.
 The program is usually used by people for hard disk partition management.
-But with the feature of "Migrate OS to HDD/SSD", it also allows you to transfer system between HDD and SSD without losing any data.
-Now you can try it!

 Note: The operation of migrating OS to SSD or HDD will delete and remove existing partitions and data on your target disk when there is not enough unallocated space on the target disk.
 If you saved important data there, back up them to an external hard drive in advance.